-There is nothing like cinema on a big screen and that thrill is the reason we seek out and invite films of all kinds to participate in this pique event for South Dakota.
+There is nothing like cinema on a big screen, and that thrill is the reason we seek out and invite films of all kinds to participate in this showcase event for South Dakota.

-The South Dakota Film Festival began in 2007 to acknowledge films made by filmmakers from the Great Plains region (SD, MN, ND, IA, WY, MT, and NE) or films shot in the Great Plains region.
-However, regional considerations are only one of many factors considered in the final draw of films chosen for the “South Dakota Film Festival”.
-While we are trying to emphasize films from the Great Plains, that is not the primary focus.
-The goal of the “South Dakota Film Festival” is to screen the “best” films submitted regardless of their geographic origin.
+SDFF began in 2007 to acknowledge films made by filmmakers from the Great Plains region (SD, MN, ND, IA, WY, MT, and NE) or films shot in the Great Plains region.
+However, regional considerations are only one of many factors considered in the final draw of films chosen to be “Official Selections.”
+While we are trying to emphasize great films from the Great Plains, that is not the primary focus.
+The goal of the South Dakota Film Festival is to screen the “best” films submitted regardless of their geographic origin.

 The screening weekend of the South Dakota Film Festival typically runs the last weekend in September.
 All films and discussions are shown in the Historic Capitol Theatre in historic downtown Aberdeen, SD.